dkirkby/AstroCCD/README.md

 CCD that leads to the buried channel where charge is stored.
 * Fringing: a study of the mechanisms and phenomenology of fringing in astronomical CCDs.
+* LabData: utilities and results from looking a lab sensor data.